larseggert/bcp45bis/draft-eggert-bcp45bis.md

-- Discussions of IETF direction, policy, and the standards process in general, when a more suitable list (such as the discussion list for IETF LLC administrative issues {{ADMIN-DISCUSS}}, the IAB discussion list for architectural issues {{ARCH-DISCUSS}}, a meeting attendees list, or a process-oriented WG list) cannot be identified.
+- Discussions of IETF direction, policy, and the standards process in general, when a more suitable list (such as the discussion list for IETF LLC administrative issues {{ADMIN-DISCUSS}}, the IAB discussion list for architectural issues {{ARCH-DISCUSS}}, a meeting attendees list, a process-oriented WG list, etc.) cannot be identified.

 These topics used to be in scope for the IETF discussion list, but have since moved to dedicated lists: